CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 The sandbox learning environment is a key feature of Qwiklabs.
 As the author of a lab, you need to tell us which cloud accounts to provision for a learner, and what resources we should create in that account before handing it over to the learner.

-The properties of each environment resource will depend on their type, i.e. AWS Accounts and GSuite Users require different configuration data.
-However, there are two properties that all resources have regardless of type:
+The properties of each environment resource will depend on their type, e.g. AWS Accounts and GSuite Users require different configuration data.
+However, there are three properties that all resources have regardless of type:

 attribute | required | type   | notes
 --------- | -------- | ------ | -----------------------------------------